ngoushal/Dashboards_visualization/deceptive/README.md

 These are the two anomalies in the dataset (India and China).
 Their huge population is affecting the overall number in the calculation.
 If these two countries are not considered, the graph shows a completely different trend of the number of deaths.

 ### Final version:
-**Absolute number of deaths remain constant over the years**
+**"Absolute number of deaths remain constant over the years"**

+Since the two countries, India and China have an unexpected behavior, I tried plotting a graph without including these two in the calculation for average.
+The below visualization shows the revised version of previous graph by excluding India and China.
+As a result, I realized that there is a huge difference in the values.
+As you can see, the value for the year 1990 drops down from 18,548 to 9,458.5 and the value for the year 2010 drops down from 21,098 to 9,952.3.
+This is a huge difference.
+Also, you can see that the graph line does not show any increasing trend over the years.
+Rather, the number reamins almost constant for other countries over the years.
+This proves that the first visulaization was deceptive and makes the audience believe that the number of deaths are increasing over the years whereas actually its not.

 ### Claim:
-**Death rate is decreasing over the years**
+**"Death rate is decreasing over the years"**
+Another way of improving the chart and showing an opposite opinion is by using a metric that is calculated from the absolute number of deaths.

-If the death rate across many countries is falling, why are the absolute number of deaths increasing?
+You might be wondering that if the death rate across many countries is falling, why are the absolute number of deaths increasing?
 The absolute number of deaths is a function of three variable: the death rate, the population size, and the age demographic of the populace.
 If two countries have the same death rate, the country with the larger population, or older population will have the largest absolute number of deaths.

 Hence, measuring the absolute number of deaths from air pollution is not a good metric for comparison among countries because it presents a number of drawbacks.
 The first is that the absolute number of deaths as a measure of air pollution does not take into account the population size or demographic.
 We might logically expect the number of deaths to be higher in countries with larger populations, and to increase in line with population growth.
 Similarly, we might expect the number of deaths to be higher in countries with an older population demographic.